-- 163. From a date unknown to Plaintiffs and continuing to the present, Defendants USC and 2U have and continue to engage in, including by aiding and abetting each other, practices that violate the Consumer Legal Remedies Act, Civil Code § 1770 et seq., specifically unfair, deceptive, unlawful, and unconscionable commercial practices in connection with the sale of services to consumers. - 164.
-Plaintiffs and the members of the Class are "consumers" as defined by Civil Code § 1761(d).
-The professional graduate degree or certification programs promoted and provided by Defendants are "services" as defined by Civil Code § 1761(b). - 165.
-The practices engaged in by USC and 2U that violate the Consumer Legal Remedies Act include those detailed in Paragraph 150 and the paragraphs referenced therein, as follows: - Disseminating a wide spread, long term false advertising campaign to promote the fraudulently procured US News ranking of USC Rossier,; - b.
+27 28 § 1770 et seq., specifically unfair, deceptive, unlawful, and unconscionable commercial practices in connection with the sale of services to consumers.

+- Plaintiffs and the members of the Class are "consumers" as defined by Civil Code § 1761(d).
+The professional graduate degree or certification programs promoted and provided by Defendants are "services" as defined by Civil Code § 1761(b). - The long term, coordinated campaign and pattern of misrepresentations and omissions engaged in by USC and 2U that underly Plaintiffs' Consumer Legal Remedies Act cause of action is described in Paragraphs 45-46, 57, 75-87, above.
+All Plaintiffs and the class were exposed to USC and 2U's false advertising campaign described in these Paragraphs.
+Specific misrepresentations and omissions on which the Plaintiffs relied are as follows: Iola Favell (Paragraphs 105-108, 110), Sue Zarnowski (Paragraphs 115-121), and Mariah Cummings (Paragraphs 129-32).
+The practices engaged in by USC and 2U that violate the Consumer Legal Remedies Act are detailed in these Paragraphs, as follows: - a.
+Disseminating a wide spread, long term false advertising campaign to promote the fraudulently procured US News ranking of USC Rossier,; - b.
 Providing Plaintiffs and members of the Class with untrue, misleading, unreliable, and/or inaccurate information concerning USC Rossier's US News' rankings; - c.
 Omitting material facts concerning how Defendants enabled USC Rossier to achieve its US News rankings and how those rankings do not include data reflecting enrollment and selectivity of USC Rossier's EdD programs, and by extension, any of USC Rossier's online degrees; and - d.
-Doing each and all of the above to induce Plaintiffs and members of the Class to enroll at USC Rossier, and pay tuition at an inflated price.

-See, e.g., Civil Code §§ 1770(a)(1), (2), (3), (5), (7), (9), (14).
+Doing each and all of the above to induce Plaintiffs and members of the Class to enroll at USC Rossier, and pay tuition at an inflated price. - See, e.g., Civil Code §§ 1770(a)(1), (2), (3), (5), (7), (9), (14).

-As a result of Defendants' violations, Plaintiffs and the members of the Class suffered ascertainable monetary losses in the form of tuition and fees that they paid in full or at a premium (including in the form of debts they incurred for Defendants' graduate education programs (including interest)), which they would not have incurred but for Defendants' unlawful practices.
+151. As a result of Defendants' violations, Plaintiffs and the members of the Class suffered ascertainable monetary losses in the form of tuition and fees that they paid in full or at a premium (including in the form of debts they incurred for Defendants' graduate education programs (including interest)), which they would not have incurred but for Defendants' unlawful practices.
 Examples of Plaintiffs' losses are set forth as follows: Iola Favell (Paragraphs 111-12), Sue Zarnowski (Paragraphs 122-25), and Mariah Cummings (Paragraph 134).